Canon 600D vs Nikon P900

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More modern: Reflects 4 years of technical progress since the 600D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 600D emerges as the winner of the contest (13 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 600D comes out slightly ahead of the P900 (13 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.